mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 - R-Bloggers
 - Learn-R
 - R
-title: The Overlooked R Package (That Can Get You Through A Job Interview)
+title: The Most Overlooked R Package (That Can Get You Through A Data Science Job Interview)
 date: 2022-06-02 06:00:00 -0400
-excerpt: 'This is the most useful R package that I''ve ever made that can help you tremendously AND you probably don''t know it yet. '
+excerpt: If you are looking to learn about the most useful R package that can help you get through a job interview AND you don't know yet, you've come to the right place, my friend!
+And, if you want a job in data science, I'm going to show you how THIS R package can help you get through an interview with 5 lines of code.
 image: "/assets/most_overlooked_r_package.jpg"
 image_preview: "/assets/most_overlooked_r_package.jpg"

 ---
-If you are looking to learn about **the most useful R package that can help you get through a job interview AND you don't know yet**, you've come to the right place, my friend!
+If you are looking to learn about **the most useful R package that can help you get through a data science job interview AND you don't know it yet**, you've come to the right place, my friend!

 And, if you want a job in data science, I'm going to show you **how _THIS_ R package can help you get through an interview with 5 lines of code.**

 But, I'm going to have some fun today too (I'll tell you why in a second)!
 So buckle up and get ready for some fun along the way.